gpimblott/SpringBootStarter/readme.md

 This project is designed to get you up and running as fast as possible with a deployment ready REST service.

-It uses the following technologies
+It uses the following technologies:
-*Java
+ * Java
-*Spring Boot
+ * Spring Boot
+ * Gradle

-It includes the following
+It demonstrates the following:
- * Seperate projects for the Services, the domain objects and test client
+ * Seperate projects for the services, the domain objects and test client
- * End-to-End unit Tests
+ * End-to-End unit tests
  * Security on endpoints
  * Metrics
  * Standard and custom health checks